thailin1/Programming-Cpp/README.md

 ## **Repository Structure:**
 /Projects: This folder contains various projects that use C++.
 Each project has its own folder with description and source code.

-/Lab: Here you can find sample scripts and development tools that can help you work with C++.

 /Courses: This folder contains various types of educational material such as manuals, tutorials, and articles related to C++.

 ## **How ​​to start:**